Franco84/anagram-detector-web-1116/README.md

 # => ["inlets"]
 ```

 Write your solution in anagram.rb.
-Run the tests with `rspec`.
+Run the tests with `learn`.

 PS.
 [What is %w?](http://stackoverflow.com/questions/1274675/ruby-what-does-warray-mean)
 PPS.
 For a hint, `git checkout hints` and read `HINTS.md`.